bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 ### Workload Configuration Files

-Configuration files are YAML formatted; they define the types of Kubernetes resources to create.
+KRM configuration files are YAML formatted; they define the types of Kubernetes resources to create.
 Although they can be named anything, the names in our example files correspond to the types of resources that are created.

 **`deployment.yaml`**